RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-09-04-newsletter.md

 - [2026 Bennett Oxford Symposium on Open Code in Science](https://www.bennett.ox.ac.uk/events/2026-bennett-institute-symposium/)
 The Bennett Institute for Applied Data Science is hosting a two-day symposium bringing together researchers, developers, policymakers and others to explore the benefits of open and transparent code and software in science. **8–9 December 2026**, Examination Schools, University of Oxford.

-The symposium will:

-- Explore what academia can learn from the open-source software movement.
-- Discuss why researchers do — and do not — share their code, and how barriers can be overcome.
-- Explore the impact of open-source code and software in science, government and wider society.
-- Examine how AI is changing the open-source landscape and what this means for the future of open and transparent software.
-- Connect researchers, developers and others interested in open code, to share ideas and identify potential collaborations.

-Day 1 features a full day of talks and panels, while Day 2 offers more open and collaborative sessions.

 - [International Conference on Trustworthy Digital Infrastructure 2026](https://www.turing.ac.uk/events/international-conference-trustworthy-digital-infrastructure-2026)
 Hosted by The Alan Turing Institute at the Courthouse Hotel London Soho on **Wednesday 16 September 2026** (International Identity Day), this conference showcases research and applied work on the trustworthy use of AI in Digital Public Infrastructure — covering identity, payments, data exchange, cybersecurity, public-service delivery and governance, alongside the geopolitical, legal, ethical and infrastructural risks involved.